M-Files/Developer-Portal/Whats-New/index.md

 * General
 	* Renamed `Concepts` page to [Getting Started]({{ site.baseurl }}/Getting-Started/), and populated content to help developers get started with M-Files terminology and structures.
+	* Added a cookie dialog stating what we use cookies for.
+This dialog needs to be accepted once by new users.
 * COM API
 	* Examples shown for managing objects:
 		* [Creating objects with the COM API]({{ site.baseurl }}/APIs/COM-API/Creating-Objects/)